juliogomez/netdevops/pyATS.md

 VIRL_HOST=10.10.20.160
 ```

-And then start a new terminal window, so it reads the new VIRL init file.
+And then start a new terminal window in your workstation, so that it reads the new VIRL init file.

 Now you are able to search for some example pre-defined simulated topologies that could be useful for testing.